 Config Level Reference

-Various dbc subcommands (like install, sync) take a --level argument which gives you control over where dbc searches for drivers.
+Various dbc subcommands (like install, sync) take a --level argument which gives you control over where dbc installs drivers.

 Default Behavior

-When the --level argument is not explicitly set for the command you are running, dbc defaults to searching a list of environment variables before searching the User and System levels.
-When --level is provided, dbc searches only the provided level and will also ignore any environment variables that may be set.
+When the --level argument is not explicitly set for the command you are running, dbc first searches a list of environment variables, before defaulting to the User level.

-The following environment variables are searched, in order:
+dbc searches the following environment variables, in order:

 User